birchthrush/EME-Expression-Map-Editor/README.md

 No installation required.
 Just download and run the executable.

 Windows only.
-Requires .NET 6.0 or newer.
+Requires .NET 8 to be installed - if you don't have it, Windows will ask to install it.

 ## Main Features
 <details>